Adosh74/Information-Retrieval-System/README.md

 1. Tokenization should be done using the following rules:

-    - Splitting on whitespace. [wip]
+    - Splitting on whitespace. [✅]
-    - Removing punctuation. [wip]
+    - Removing punctuation. [✅]
-    - Removing stop words. [wip]
+    - Removing stop words. [✅]
-    - Stemming using the Porter Stemmer algorithm. [wip]
+    - Stemming using the Porter Stemmer algorithm. [✅]

 2. **Constructing Auxiliary structure(s) (Positional index)** to speed up the search process should be done. [wip]